Retirement may seem a long way off, but the contributions you make to your pension pot in your early years have the most impact in later life.

 Why pensions?
 Why not some other type of investment?

-Some jobs offer pension schemes where your employer adds between 6-10% on top of what you put in.
-This is probably the only time in your life someone’s going to give you free cash.
-So you might as well take it.
+Free money – Some jobs offer pension schemes where your employer adds between 6-10% on top of what you put in.
+This is probably the only time in your life someone other than your nan is going to give you free cash, so you might as well take it!

-Pension schemes are tax-friendly.
-The government wants you to provide for your own retirement, so depending on your tax bracket, instead of taxing you, for every £80 you put in a pension the Government actually adds £20.
-By law all employers must now put you on a pension scheme if you earn over £10,000.
+Pensions are tax-friendly – The government wants you to provide for your own retirement, so depending on your tax bracket, instead of taxing you, for every £80 you put in a pension the Government actually adds at least £20.
+By law all employers must now put you in a pension scheme if you are 22 or older and earn over £10,000.

 How much should you save?

-As a guide, a minimum of 10% of your salary needs to be saved each month over your working career.
-If you are putting less than this away, you need to top up later down the line.
+As a guide, a minimum of 10% of your salary should be saved each month over your working career.
+If you are putting less than this away, you will likely need to top up later down the line.
+If you have debt like credit card bills, focus on paying these off first.
+But do aim to save into a pension as well.

 What’s a Stakeholder pension?

 Self-invested personal pensions (SIPPs) are basically do-it-yourself pensions where YOU are responsible for managing and investing your money.
-So if you mess up, you’ve only got yourself to blame for your bankrupted retirement.
-On the other hand, if you think you’re more competent than the average banker then a SIPP could be a good option.
+They can be a cheap option, but will require you to monitor your investments going up and down and choose when to buy and sell.
+If you think you’re more competent than the average banker then an SIPP could be a good option.

 Pensions are good – but don’t rely on them

 When it comes to managing your money, it’s often said that you should spread the risk around.
 This means not relying on one source of income in your retirement, but instead trying to build up several separate investments.
-For example, aiming to buy property and saving money into an ISA as well as starting a pension.
+For example, aiming to buy property and saving money into an ISA as well as pension planning.

 Where do I get a pension?

-Start with an independent financial adviser.
-The consultation should be free, and a good adviser will help you work out the best options for you, taking in your age, lifestyle and attitude to money.
+There are lots of guides on the internet about starting a pension, or speak to your HR team if you’re employed and want to discuss your workplace scheme.
+For a more thorough analysis of your finances, speak to an independent financial adviser.
+The consultation should be free, and a good adviser will help you work out the best options for you, taking in to account your age, lifestyle and attitude to money.